Code-debug-code78/Optimizating_Pipelines/README.md

 - **Embedding Management**
   Implemented lazy initialization, caching, and memory-mapped storage for large embedding matrices.
+  For this I went through [fastembed](https://qdrant.github.io/fastembed/) documentation.
+It is a lightweight, fast, Python library built for embedding generation.
+  Following are the features of fastembed:
+  1. Light & Fast
+     - Quantized model weights
+     - ONNX Runtime for inference
+  2. Accuracy/Recall
+     - Better than OpenAI Ada-002
+     - Default is Flag Embedding, which has shown good results on the MTEB leaderboard
+     - List of supported models - including multilingual models A normal working of how fastembed works is as follows: [fastembed_check](https://github.com/Code-debug-code78/Optimizating_Pipelines/blob/main/fastembedcheck.ipynb)
+Then I ran some of the models which were supported by fastembed and compared those results: [here](https://github.com/Code-debug-code78/Optimizating_Pipelines/blob/main/fastembed%20(2).ipynb)

 - **Retrieval Techniques**
   - Cosine similarity (dense)